 Let me repeat that: each and every college/university has its own requirements for what it expects to see from its applicants.
 There are no state laws about this, because every school draws students from many different states of the union.
 Schools know that a child from one state may have been required to have so many credits of history in high school, but a child from another state may not have been required to have that many.
 So the colleges determine their own requirements, which may or may not match those of the state they are in.

 This is very freeing!!
 Once you understand that requirements vary by college, then you begin to realize that there is no one right way to do high school at home.
-You discover how flexible a high school curriculum can be — and then the task becomes a whole lot easier.
+You discover how flexible a high school

 Most 8th-grade and younger students do not know where they want to go to college, so right now this is just a data-gathering exercise.
-If you DO happen to know that your child WILL be going to XYZ College, then by all means look up those requirements and plan that child’s high school curriculum to meet them.
+If you DO happen to know that your child WILL be going to XYZ College, then by all means look up those requirements and plan that child's high school